 Information is now more accessible than ever.
 While this is not necessarily a bad thing, DeLillo is surely making a comment on the current state of misinformation in White Noise.
 For instance, the accessibility to information has become a destructive tool for society.
 The internet, a tool meant for vast spread of international knowledge, has become a social key to infamy.
 People waste day to day searching for a way to become a better person through the different sites, links, and opportunities that the internet suddenly holds.
 In reality, this virtual world is only depleting individuals of the true use of this technological advancement.
 Now people search for the latest celebrity gossip and newest trend instead of the most recent natural disaster or dilemma in the economy.
 If we continue to abuse the power that this virtual world holds, we will soon be unable to differentiate from the real and the fake stories that are swarming the codes of internet.

 While the internet was not as widely used when White Noise was released, DeLillo successfully and accurately predicted the deterioration of knowledge through media.
 Knowledge has moved from the minds of individuals, to existing in the network of cables which surrounds mankind.
 This information is only useful to those who search for it and serves no advantage or improves the intelligence to those who merely gloss over it.

 I’m finding the education/humanities vs. science discussion quite compelling, and thought you might want to take a look at this short article from Malcolm Harris, “Bad Eduction,” from the excellent lit. mag, n+1.
 The main focus of the article is on the economics of the rising cost of education, specifically the drastic increase in student loan debt over the past 20 years.
-With a little extrapolation, it is quite easy to see that a crisis like the housing market crash from a few years ago is looming over the American university.
+With a little extrapolation, it is quite easy to see that a crisis like the housing market crash from a few years ago may be looming.